intel-analytics/bigdl-llm-tutorial/ch_6_GPU_Acceleration/environment_setup.md

 ## Windows

-Prerequisites: BigDL-LLM on Windows supports Intel iGPU and dGPU.
+**Prerequisites**: BigDL-LLM on Windows supports Intel iGPU and dGPU.

-Importance: Currently Windows only supports IPEX 2.1, both the following GPU driver and oneAPI installation is only compatible with **PyTorch 2.1**.
+**Importance**: Currently Windows only supports IPEX(Intel Extension for Pytorch) 2.1, both the following GPU driver and oneAPI installation is only compatible with **PyTorch 2.1**.
 In addition, we recommend using Python 3.9 since `bigdl-llm` has been tested with this version.

 ### 1. Install Visual Studio 2022
 Install [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/downloads/) and select “Desktop development with C++” workload